-- 1.1 Strengthening the Ministry of Health and Intersectoral Cooperation
+- 1. Emergency Preparedness and Strengthening of the Health Services Infrastructure - 1.1 Strengthening the Ministry of Health and Intersectoral Cooperation

 The insufficiency of institutional solutions and the limited resources available to face the deterioration of health conditions, as observed in Document CSP22/6 "Orientation and Program Priorities for PAHO during the Quadrennium 1987-1990," approved by the XXII Pan American Sanitary Conference, are also the main determinants of the countries' response to emergency situations caused by natural, technological or social (man-made) disasters.
 The emergency preparedness activities of the Organization focus on strengthening the Ministry of Health and coordinating with other sectors to integrate preparedness into development policies.